 - If you are wearing your running shoes casually, those miles should also be considered toward the total.

-- If you’re getting blisters or feeling hot spots where you never used then it is time for a replacement
+- If you’re getting blisters or feeling hot spots where you never used, then it is time for a replacement

-- If you notice new discomfort in your feet, legs, knees, hips or back after running, it may be time for a new shoe.
+- If you notice new discomfort in your feet, legs, knees, hips, or back after running, it may be time for a new shoe.

-What can you do to Extend the Life of Your Running Shoes
+What can you do to Extend the Life of Your Running Shoes?

-Extending the Life of Your Running Shoes, try these tips:
+To extend the Life of Your Running Shoes, try these tips:

 - Have two pairs of shoes: Shoe rotation gives the midsoles time to decompress and the entire shoe time to dry out.